-To keep your employees fit for work and free from injury, it’s important that you do everything in your power to ensure that you’re providing them in a safe workplace environment.
-And while there are rules and regulations given by the government that can help you ensure you’re doing your part, there are also other ways you can instruct your company and influence that culture to make your business an image of public safety.
-To show you how, here are three ways to make your workplace safer for your employees and customers.
+To keep your employees fit for work and free from injury, it’s important that you do everything in your power to ensure that you’re providing them with a safe workplace environment.
+While there are rules and regulations given by the government that can help you ensure you’re doing your part, there are also other ways you can instruct your company and influence that culture to make your business an image of public safety.

 Create Plans of Action